 This food is usually full of processed ingredients, colorings, grains, sugars, and unnecessary fillers that contribute to inflammation and can make arthritis even worse.

-Consult your veterinarian or a dog dietician to get a better understanding of your dog’s nutritional needs.
+Consult your veterinarian or a dog dietician to understand your dog’s nutritional needs better.

 Provide Moderate Exercise